microsoft/promptflow/docs/how-to-guides/run-and-evaluate-a-flow/run-and-evaluate-a-flow.md

 Let's create a run with flow [web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification).
 It is a flow demonstrating multi-class classification with LLM.
 Given an url, it will classify the url into one web category with just a few shots, simple summarization and classification prompts.

-To begin with the guide, git clone the sample repository(above flow link) and set the working directory to `<path-to-the-sample-repo>/examples/flows/`.
+To begin with the guide, you need:
+- Git clone the sample repository(above flow link) and set the working directory to `<path-to-the-sample-repo>/examples/flows/`.
+- Make sure you have already created the necessary connection following [Create necessary connections](../quick-start.md#create-necessary-connections).

 ::::{tab-set}